 By definition, the operation of ECM based RRAMs typically involves the diffusion and redox electrochemical reaction of metal cations.
 In the on state, a metallic-like conductive filament is formed which brings the device from a high resistance state (HRS) to a low resistance state (LRS).
 Lots of materials have been explored for RRAM applications and even for ECM based RRAM, and thus, the material choice for each layer is not limited.
 Depending on origin of the metal cations, ECM RRAM can be further classified into three groups.
 In the first group, the metal cations are supplied only from the electrode.
-For examples, for system like $Cu/SiO_2/Pt$ [26] and $Cu/Ta_2O_5/Pt$ [27], Cu cations are from the Cu electrode.
+For examples, for system like Cu/SiO2/Pt [26] and Cu/Ta2O5/Pt [27], Cu cations are from the Cu electrode.
 For the second group, the cations are supplied purely from the resistive layer.
-For example, for system like Pt/NiO/Pt [28], the Pt/NiO/Pt [28], the
+For example, for system like Pt/NiO/Pt [28], the Ni cations are from the NiO layer.
+Finally, in system like Ag/Ag2Se/Pt [29], the metal cation Ag+ can be supplied both from the electrode and the resistive layer.
+In the following sections, the operation principles for these devices are discussed.